infimalabs/space/A15/README.md

 spatial representation that fundamentally eliminates floating-point representation errors relative to its own discrete grid.
-This provides a pathway to achieving verifiable determinism in spatial computations, a critical enabler for next-generation networked virtual environments.
+This provides a pathway to achieving verifiable determinism in spatial computations, a critical enabler for next-generation networked virtual environments and related spatial computing tasks.

 ## Quantifiable Benefits